cdktf/cdktf-provider-cloudflare/docs/waitingRoom.csharp.md

 - *Type:* string

-The additional host name for which the waiting room to be applied on (no wildcards).
+The hostname to which this waiting room will be applied (no wildcards).

+The hostname must be the primary domain, subdomain, or custom hostname (if using SSL for SaaS) of this zone.
+Please do not include the scheme (http:// or https://).

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/waiting_room#host WaitingRoom#host}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/waiting_room#host WaitingRoom#host}

 ---